moklick/howto-fisbroker/README.md

-How to get data from the fisbroker
+Fisbroker How-To
 ==============

-How to download geodata from a fis broker wfs (web feature server) via qgis and save it as a shape file.
+How to download geodata from a fis broker wfs (web feature server) via qgis and save it as a shapefile.

 #### Find dataset